epequeno/pequeno.in/2014-08-23-a-single-step.md

 * [EX436](http://www.redhat.com/en/services/training/ex436-red-hat-certificate-expertise-clustering-and-storage-management-exam) - Clustering and Storage Management
 * [EX442](http://www.redhat.com/en/services/training/ex442-red-hat-certificate-expertise-performance-tuning-exam) - Performance Tuning

 Over the course of the next several months I will be writing about the objectives and the process itself to journal my experiences and organize study notes.
+I hope that they will be useful to others planning to pursue the same certification.